-1. Your numbers have not only plateaued, they have gone DOWN!
 If you are lifting less weight or less reps than you used to, you might be looking at burnout.
 If you are taking longer to complete specific drills (you are slower) then you might be looking at burnout.
 This is why keeping a workout journal is crucial.
-You can always look back at previous performance and make an educated guess about what it effecting your training.
+You can always look back at previous performance and make an educated guess about what it affecting your training.

 What are some things you notice when approaching training overload?
 What do you do about it?
 Let me know in the comments below.